 A rare recipe that incorporates cream cheese INTO the batter, this recipe stood out from the rest and had great reviews on Mel’s site.
 Note: we omitted the topping since I think toppings can lead to bias.
 Overall, the loaf was quite dense, moist (just shy of mushy) and sweet with a strong vanilla flavor.
 “Very moist and chewy,” observed one taster.
 “Is this even banana bread?” questioned another.
 Although adding cream cheese was a novel idea, I think this mainly 1) muted the flavor of banana as the main complaints for this loaf centered around a lack of flavor and 2) led to a very dense loaf.

-I probably wouldn’t make this again, but I am very curious about Mel’s buttermilk loaf!
+I probably wouldn’t make this again, definitely not the best banana bread recipe out there, but I am very curious about Mel’s buttermilk loaf!

 Smitten Kitchen’s Jacked up Banana Bread: a drier, fluffier texture with fall-esque spices–basically pumpkin bread disguised as banana bread